 The Normal Form of Benefit (as defined in the Pension Plan) for benefits earned through 2012, is a 50% joint and survivor benefit with five years certain, which is unreduced since Mr. Ward has attained age 60.
-For benefits earned after 2012, the Normal Form of Benefit is a single life annuity, which is reduced if payable before age 65.
+For benefits earned after 2012, the Normal Form of Benefit is a 50% joint and survivor annuity, which is reduced if payable before age 65.
 There is also an \$800 temporary benefit payable from retirement until age 65.